 I also contemplated hanging some jungle nursery wall decals instead of the wallpaper, but I am glad that I went with this look.
 It makes a huge impact.
 The colors are colorful and bright enough to read like a kid’s space, but not overwhelmingly so.
 I think that it is perfect for a baby nursery!

 The wallpaper meant that we did not need much other wall art.
 However, I was excited to hang a baby animal gallery wall over the changing table.
 It takes the jungle theme to the next level – a bit of modern safari nursery decor!
 I just love how it turned out.

-In the corner of the room we have our rocker, a live edge side table, and a gorgeous lamp that’s hooked up to a smart plug.
 This corner is my favorite spot in the whole house.
 It’s the perfect place to gaze out onto the lake and relax while holding a sleeping baby.

 Sean built the mid century modern crib entirely from scratch, which was shockingly simple!
 In lieu of printed jungle themed bedding, I just went with a simple gray crib sheet.
 We’re hoping this crib will be in our family for a long time.

 I also built a jungle themed palm leaf baby mobile with safari animals sewn from felt.
 It turned out so adorable!
 I didn’t go with too many jungle themed nursery accessories, so I really wanted the ones that we have to stand out!